Gorisek-Bros/docs/general/introduction.md

 ::: warning
 Notice possible attribute names at refx[1, 2]?.
 They can be refx OR refx1 and refx2.
 That means you can have either refx or refx1 and refx2 - such attributes when mixed are excluding each other.
 :::

-## Contributing

-Everyone is welcomed to contribute to the documentation!
-Source code is available [here](https://github.com/Gorisek-Bros/docs).
-You can send your issues or pull requests.
-In case you don't have that much programming knowledge, you can contact the documentation maintainer using [Facebook](https://facebook.com/grzegorz.perun/) or [GitHub](https://github.com/Mensix/).